DarwinJones/IZD-final-project/SpeedDating/description.md

 See what each gender looks for in a romantic partner and what they think the other gender looks for.

-#### - Horoscopes for Data-Driven People
+#### - Horoscopes for the Data-Driven
 Rate yourself based on the 6 attributes.
-We will find the test participant whose self assessment is most similar to yours and try to predict your romantic success. **Scientifically accurate**
+We will find the test participant whose self assessment is most similar to yours and try to predict your romantic success. **Crunch the numbers before they crunch your heart.**